Trading System Development and Research Notes (1)

-It is said that having an automated trading system (bot) that earns a little money every day can bring mental peace and health [citation needed].
+It is known that when an automated trading system (=bot) earns a little money every day, it soothes the mind and improves health [citation needed].

-I currently have a bot that earns a small but stable income, but there is still much room for improvement.
-It's clear that it will eventually hit a wall.
-Therefore, I have decided to strengthen the bot's theory and aim to create a bot that can operate in other environments and exchanges.
+Currently, I have one bot that earns small change fairly consistently, but there is much room for improvement and it's clear that it will eventually plateau.
+Therefore, to strengthen the theory behind the bot and scale up profits, I decided to create bots that operate in other environments and exchanges.

-Although I have only been working on it for about two weeks and have only completed the core part, I think many improvements are necessary to generate profits.
-In this article, I will write about the improvements I have made and the research results, and I hope to convey the fun of creating a bot.
+I've only been working on this for about two weeks and have only created the core part, so many improvements are needed to generate profits.
+In this article, I will describe what I've worked on to make improvements and aim to convey the research results and the joy of creating bots.

 Premise

-The method is simple: monitor the market, take a position when the conditions are met, and close it within about 1 minute (scalping).
-The trigger for taking a position is secret.
+The method is simple: monitor the market, take a single position when conditions are met, and close it in about 1 minute for ultra-short-term trading (=Scalping).
+I'll keep the trigger for taking positions a secret.

 Goal